- Professor at the University of Hawaii at Manoa

 In 2010 Trask retired from her position as director of the Kamakakuokalani Center for Hawaiian Studies, though she still serves as an emeritus professor who teaches occasional courses on: (a) native political movements in Hawaii and the Pacific; (b) the literature and politics of Pacific island women; (c) Hawaiian history and politics; and (d) Third World and indigenous history and politics.

 Trask is the author of several books on feminist and political discourse.
 Her titles include: Eros and Power: The Promise of Feminist Theory (1986); Light in the Crevice Never Seen (1994); From a Native Daughter: Colonialism and Sovereignty in Hawaii (1999); and Night Is a Sharkskin Drum (2002).
 In 2005 Trask co-edited the re-release of Ward Churchill’s book Since Predator Came: Notes from the Struggle for American Indian Liberation, a collection of 18 essays “chronicling the genocide committed by European invaders.”

 Trask also has published some collections of poetry rife with allusions to racial violence aimed at whites.
-For example, in her poem “Racist White Woman,” Trask writes:
+In her poem “Racist White Woman,” she writes:

 “Racist White Woman